Swan Lake Nature Sanctuary: Educational programs

 Nature education has always been a prime directive for the nature sanctuary.
 Programs began in 1976 with 850 participants attending in the first year.
 Participation has since grown to over 20,000 taking part in the Nature House's program per year.

 The programs focus on the natural history and ecology of Southern Vancouver Island and are designed to be engaging, accessible and fun.
 The aim of the programs is to create a deeper public understanding of the living lands and waters of the community to ensure public support for their proper use and care.

 The main focus of the programs have been designed to cater to the educational needs of students between kindergarten and grade 7, but programs are also offered for pre-school aged children, family groups and seniors.
-Naturalists from the Nature House offer educational opportunities and travelling, in-class programs.
-Longer term educational programs are also offered on a seasonal basis.
+Longer term educational programs are also offered such as the Adopt A Patch program where volunteer groups embrace and rehabilitate designated plots on the Nature Sanctuary grounds or waterways and learn hands-on ecological restoration skills through curriculum offered by Nature Sanctuary staff.

-Educational events are hosted at the Nature House on a monthly basis on a wide range of relevant topics.
-Naturalists from the education department also host birthday party events for local children on the weekends.
+Educational events are hosted at the Nature House on a wide range of relevant topics.
+Education staff also offer community programs at low cost so that regional residents can learn best practices for monitoring pollinator biodiversity and freshwater water quality.